Larry King, broadcasting giant for half-century, dies at 87

 Especially after he relocated to Los Angeles, his shows were frequently in the thick of breaking celebrity news, including Paris Hilton talking about her stint in jail in 2007 and Michael Jackson’s friends and family members talking about his death in 2009.

-King boasted of never over-preparing for an interview.
+King boasted of never overpreparing for an interview.
 His nonconfrontational style relaxed his guests and made him readily relatable to his audience.

 “I don’t pretend to know it all,” he said in a 1995 Associated Press interview.
 “Not, `What about Geneva or Cuba?′ I ask, `Mr. President, what don’t you like about this job?′ Or `What’s the biggest mistake you made?′ That’s fascinating.”

-At a time when CNN, as the lone player in cable news, was deemed politically neutral, and King was the essence of its middle-of-the-road stance, political figures and people at the center of controversies would seek out his show.
+At a time when CNN as the lone player in cable news was deemed politically neutral, and King was the essence of its middle-of-the-road stance, political figures and people at the center of controversies would seek out his show.

 And he was known for getting guests who were notoriously elusive.
 Frank Sinatra, who rarely gave interviews and often lashed out at reporters, spoke to King in 1988 in what would be the singer’s last major TV appearance.
 Sinatra was an old friend of King’s and acted accordingly.